delphix/virtualization-sdk/docs/References/Classes.md

 ## Status

-An enum used to represent the state of a linked or virtual source and whether is functioning as expected.
+An enum used to represent the state of a linked or virtual source and whether it is functioning as expected.

 ```python
 from dlpx.virtualization.platform import Status